Current as of Wednesday 21 July 2021

 Before you fly – or even book your holiday – you must check whether the destination you are flying to requires that you provide evidence of a negative Covid test before travel or on arrival.
 In some cases, this may need to be obtained within 72 hours of the flight departure.
 This may need to be presented in a specific language, before you travel or on arrival.
 You may also have to fill out specific forms, and quarantine when you arrive at your destination.
 You can check the policies of each country easyJet flies to here.

 If you live in the UK or are travelling from the UK, easyJet can offer discounted access to Covid PCR testing through accredited service providers.
 These can be taken at home, and sent off to get your results.
-If you are entering the UK, due to new UK restrictions you must now quarantine for 10 days on arrival, in a managed quarantine facility if you have been in a ‘red list’ country (or otherwise at home) and undertake further testing while in quarantine.
+If you are entering the UK, you must quarantine for 10 days on arrival from an 'amber list' country, and in a managed quarantine facility if you have been in a ‘red list’ country (or otherwise at home) and undertake further testing while in quarantine.

 For more information, check out easyJet's comprehensive Covid travel guidance.

 What is an easyJet passenger locator form and do I need one?

 Some countries are requiring travellers to fill in a 'passenger locator form' before they're allowed entry.